scipy/scipy/doc/source/dev/contributor/contributor_toc.rst

 - :ref:`git-development` is a guide to using ``git``, the distributed version-control system used to manage the changes made to SciPy code from around the world.
 - :ref:`scipy-api` contains some important notes about how SciPy code is organized and documents the structure of the SciPy API.
 If you are going to import other SciPy code, read this first.
 - :ref:`reviewing-prs` explains how to review another author's SciPy code locally.
-- `NumPy Distutils - Users Guide`_ - Check this out before adding any new files to SciPy.
+- :doc:`numpy:reference/distutils_guide` - Check this out before adding any new files to SciPy.
 - :ref:`core-dev-guide` has background information including how decisions are made and how a release is prepared.
 It's geared toward :ref:`Core Developers<governance>`, but contains useful information for all contributors.

 .. _unit-tests:

 Unit Tests
 ----------
-- `NumPy/SciPy Testing Guidelines`_ is the definitive guide to writing unit tests of SciPy code.
+- :doc:`numpy:reference/testing` is the definitive guide to writing unit tests of SciPy code.
 - :ref:`runtests` documents ``runtests.py``, a convenient script for building SciPy and running tests locally.

 .. _docs:

 Documentation
 -------------
-- `numpydoc docstring guide`_ contains everything you need to know about writing docstrings, which are rendered to produce HTML documentation using `Sphinx`_.
+- :ref:`numpy:howto-document` contains everything you need to know about writing docstrings, which are rendered to produce HTML documentation using `Sphinx`_.
 - :ref:`rendering-documentation` - It's important to check how changes to the documentation render before merging a PR; this document explains how you can do that.

 .. _toc-benchmarking: